Important Notice to Attendees

 ADA Seating

-There will also be an ADA path to the ADA seating area every night (bring your own chair).
+There will be an ADA path to the ADA seating area every night (bring your own chair).

 COVID Safety